swiftlang/swift-evolution/proposals/XXXX-package-manager-localized-resources.md

 will emit the following diagnostic:

 ```
-warning: resource 'Image.png' in target 'BestTarget' has both localized and un-localized variants; the localized variant will never be chosen
+warning: resource 'Image.png' in target 'BestTarget' has both localized and un-localized variants; the localized variants will never be chosen
 ```

-#### Unexpected Base Localized Resource
+#### Invalid Localization Name

-As Apple platforms only support placing Storyboards and XIBs in `Base.lproj` directories, SwiftPM will emit an error for files with a different extension, in paths with the `.process` rule.
-For example, the following directory structure:
+To help avoid typos, SwiftPM will generate an error when an `.lproj` directory in a `.process` rule does not follow the [IETF language tag syntax](https://en.wikipedia.org/wiki/IETF_language_tag#Syntax_of_language_tags): only latin letters, digits and hyphens are authorized.
+For example, in the following directory structure:

 ```
 BestPackage